Frequently Asked Questions on Buying Gold

 How do I place an order with Rosland Capital?

-Can I talk to someone in your office for advice in buying gold?
+Can I talk to someone in your office with questions about buying gold?

 Certainly.
 Our representatives are here to answer your questions and assist with placing your orders.
-Call us at 1-800-461-1246 from Mondays to Fridays between 7AM and 6PM PST.
-If you are new to buying gold, everyone you speak with is more than qualified to walk you through the buying process vis-à-vis your goals and questions.
+Call us at 1-844-754-1349 from Mondays to Fridays between 7AM and 6PM PST.
+If you are new to buying gold, everyone you speak with can walk you through the buying process vis-à-vis your questions.

 Why does the site say "Call for Price?"
 Why can't I order online?